Timeline: Protests against Saleh rule in Yemen

 -- Loyalist gunmen trap Western and Arab diplomats in the UAE embassy in Sanaa, blocking mediators from going to the presidential palace.
 Diplomats later leave by helicopter.

-May 23 - Saleh apologizes to the UAE, foreign governments criticize him for refusing to sign.
+May 23 - Saleh apologizes to the UAE but foreign governments pile criticism on him over his refusal to sign.

 May 26 - Several countries, including United States, ask their diplomats to leave.